T0M0T/decision-tree-architect/README.md

 2. Run `npm install` to install dependencies.
 3. Run `npm run dev` to start the development server.

+## Building Desktop Application

+To build a standalone Windows executable:

+1. Run `npm run electron:make` to build the application.
+2. The executable will be generated in `out/DecisionTreeArchitect-win32-x64/DecisionTreeArchitect.exe`.
+3. A ZIP distribution package will be created in `out/make/zip/win32/x64/`.

+### Development Mode

+*   Run `npm run electron:start` to start the Electron app in development mode.
+*   Run `npm run electron:package` to package the app without creating installers.

 ## Usage

 *   **Add Nodes**: Use the panel on the left or keyboard shortcuts (D for Decision, L for Leaf).